atoz-chevara/iptv-playlist/README.md

 # iptv-playlist
-My IPTV Playlist for KODI
+My IPTV Playlist for KODI, SimpleTV, IPTV, IP-TV and more

 ## How to use